 Trainees and au pairs

 Trainees and au pairs do usually not become entitled to Kela benefits since they work only to a small extent and for a short period.
-If the wage amounts to at least EUR 696.60 per month, you can be entitled to benefits as an employee.
+If the wage amounts to at least EUR 726.27 per month, you can be entitled to benefits as an employee.
+If you are a national of another EU or EEA country or of Switzerland or the United Kingdom (Great Britain and Northern Ireland), you may be eligible for an infectious disease allowance.

 Persons performing conscript or alternative civilian service